 Kaimai Cheese & Over the Moon Dairy Company

 Watch the cheese-making process through the viewing windows at these boutique and award winning cheese factories.
 Kaimai Cheese is known for its flavour, texture and aroma, while Over the Moon Cheese pride themselves on the delicious cheese made from cow’s milk, goats milk and sheep’s milk.

 Kaimai Cheese: 2 Hawes Street, Waharoa Matamata

 Over the Moon: 33 Tirau Street, Putaruru

 The self-proclaimed Kiwiana capital of NZ, Otorohanga, proudly celebrates all things kiwi; from No 8 wire to the pavlova and the iconic buzzy bee.
-For an insight into all things Kiwiana follow the Kiwiana walk through the covered walkway gallery which explores the history and quirky side of kiwi culture.
+For an insight into all things Kiwiana follow the Ed Hillary Walkway through the covered walkway gallery which explores the history and quirky side of kiwi culture.

 Location: Main Street, Otorohanga

 The Hamilton & Waikato regions long rolling landscapes and native bush clad mountains provide for an unlimited number or walking and hiking tracks of all levels.